expandingthespiderverse/expandingthespiderverse.github.io/_members/gifford.md

 name: James Gifford

 description: >
-    "Creator of Spider-Rogue and Sea-Spider"
+    Creator of Spider-Rogue and Sea-Spider

 subtitle: >
-    "Sea-Spider was featured in Issue #2 of Spider-Verse (2019-2020)."
+    Sea-Spider was featured in Issue #2 of Spider-Verse (2019-2020).

 profile:
     align: right